 6. Bedgebury Trail

-Witness this national forest as it’s transformed into a spellbinding Christmas walking route.
+From 17th November to 31st December 2023, witness this national forest as it’s transformed into a spellbinding Christmas walking route.
 This festive, night-time experience journeys through magical tunnels and under giant baubles to immerse you in a merry atmosphere of Christmas cheer.

 This Christmas in Sussex, the Bedgebury Magical Trail will glow with sparkling illuminations and festive sounds.
 Bring the whole family to take pictures with the giant Christmas trees and to warm up over the crackling flames in the fire garden.

 Don’t worry about bringing snacks, because all walkers can grab a bite from the street food vendors along the way.